abidhaque/LineScore/README.md

 # LineScore
-A feature extraction tool to detect line/fiber-like structures in an image
+A feature extraction tool to detect line/fiber-like structures in an image.